evgenyneu/fits2image/README.md

 ### Install Python 3

-Check Python 3 is installed by running command
+Check if Python 3 is installed by running command

 ```
 python3 --version